 This chapter is on environmental and social impacts in terms of magnitude, extent and duration likely to occur during construction and operation phases.
 The issues are separated as beneficial and adverse environmental impacts, including direct, indirect, and induced impacts in the project influence area.
 The impacts will be related to activities to be carried out during construction of the project and the operation stage of the project.
 The operational phase impacts of the project will be associated with the activities carried out within the premises.
 In addition, closure and decommissioning phase impacts of the project are also highlighted.
-The impacts of the project during each of its life cycle stages (construction, operation and decommissioning) can be categorized into impacts on the biophysical environment, health and safety impacts and socioeconomic impacts.
+The impacts of the project during each of its life cycle stages (construction, operation and decommissioning) can be categorized into impacts.
 The Environmental and Social Management Plan (ESMP) will have measures to avoid, minimize, mitigate, and compensate the adverse impacts and measures to enhance the beneficial impacts.
 Based on the Safeguard Policies OP/BP 4.01 and OP/BP 4.12 are triggered.